Seker ramat horaa '15-'16: http://www.cs.biu.ac.il/~katzmik/sekerramathoraa1516.pdf

 Keisler's Foundations of infinitesimal calculus (companion volume) http://www.cs.biu.ac.il/~katzmik/keislerfoundations07.pdf

-grade for the course is based 85% on final exam and 15% on targil grade
+Grade for the course is based 80% on final exam, 10% on targil grade, and 10% obligatory class participation

 syllabus for the course